On-air challenge: Every answer today is a made-up phrase of two five-letter words that differ only in their vowel.

 Washington: Shania Twain is in town tonight, singing Gaga's hit songs at Santana's San Antonio gig. — Kerry Fowler

 Challenge: This week's challenge comes from listener Rawson Scheinberg, of Northville, Michigan.
 Think of an eight-letter noun composed phonetically of two consecutive names traditionally given to girls.
 Remove the sixth letter and rearrange the result.
 You'll get an event where you might hear the thing named by the original noun.
 What words are these?

 Submit Your Answer

-If you know the answer to next week's challenge, submit it here.
-Listeners who submit correct answers win a chance to play the on-air puzzle.
-Important: Include a phone number where we can reach you Thursday, Oct.
-26, at 3 p.m.
+If you know the answer to the two-week challenge, submit it here by Thursday, August 25 at 3 p.m.
 ET.
+Listeners whose answers are selected win a chance to play the on-air puzzle.
+Important: Include a phone number where we can reach you.